Grants at a Glance

 Economic Development Grants

-Emergency Grants, formerly known as Opportunity Grants, are available to assist local organizations in need of funding to meet emergency needs or for special time sensitive projects and can be applied for anytime throughout the year.
+Emergency Grants are available to assist local organizations in need of funding to meet emergency needs or for special time sensitive projects and can be applied for anytime throughout the year.
 Emergency Grants can be applied for anytime throughout the year.

 Essential Skills Enhancement Grants

 Essential Skills Enhancement Grants are designed to enhance the development of soft skills or essential skills in middle school to high school aged youth.
 At this time, the Community Foundation is not accepting applications for Essential Skills Grants.

 Farny R. Wurlitzer Foundation Fund Grants